 “If I’m going to do cardio, I might listen to something a little more electronic or techno with faster BPMs that gets your heart beating more,” he says.
 “But rock is my main love.”

 Freeman already has a pre-defense of his recommended list of hardcore workout tunes.
 “Some of these artists that I listen to, some people might call them screaming rock, but there’s always a melody in there somewhere,” he says.
 “And that’s usually what gets me.”

 Below, he walks us through a sample workout playlist that keeps him pumped up during his workouts.

-Listen to the full Spotify playlist below, and follow Beachbody On Demand on Spotify for more great playlists to pair with any kind of workout.
+Listen to the full Spotify playlist below, and follow BODi on Spotify for more great playlists to pair with any kind of workout.
 You can also check out what Jericho McMatthews and Tony Horton listen to while they exercise!

 Joel Freeman’s Hardcore Motivational Workout Playlist

 “I love these guys.
 They do these rock ballads, and it’s great because it kind of takes you back to the glam rock of the late ’70s and early ’80s; Twisted Sister and stuff like that.
 But they bring it up a level.
 Some of their songs are eight minutes long.
 They bring a level of grit to it.”

 “Rainbow in the Dark”

 Album: Ronnie James Dio: This Is Your Life